The New England Journal of Medicine December 14, 1995

 Medical Student

-What is the biochemical mechanism of action for recombinant tissue plasminogen activator (rt-PA), and why does the NINDS trial emphasize a 3-hour window for its administration in acute ischemic stroke?
+What is the mechanism of action of tissue plasminogen activator (t-PA), and why did the NINDS trial establish a strict 3-hour time window for its administration?

 Key Response